Daniel Deronda

-Daniel Deronda is a novel written by English author Mary Ann Evans under the pen name of George Eliot, first published in eight parts (books) February to September 1876.
+Daniel Deronda is a novel by English author George Eliot (the pen name of Mary Ann Evans), first published in eight installments from February to September 1876.
 It was the last novel she completed and the only one set in the Victorian society of her day.
-The work's mixture of social satire and moral searching, along with its sympathetic rendering of Jewish proto-Zionist ideas, has made it the controversial final statement of one of the most renowned Victorian novelists.
+The work's mixture of social satire and moral searching, along with its sympathetic rendering of proto-Zionist ideas, has made it a controversial final statement from one of the most renowned Victorian novelists.

 The novel has been adapted for film three times, once as a silent feature and twice for television.
 It has also been adapted for the stage, notably in the 1960s by the 69 Theatre Company in Manchester with Vanessa Redgrave cast as the heroine Gwendolen Harleth.

-The novel has two main strands of plot, and while the "story of Gwendolen" has been described as "one of the masterpieces of English fiction", that part concerned with Daniel Deronda has been described as "flat and unconvincing".
-All the same Daniel's story has had a significant influence on Zionism.
+The novel's plot has two strands.
+One is the "story of Gwendolen," which has been called "one of the masterpieces of English fiction," while the other, which is concerned with Daniel Deronda, has been described as "flat and unconvincing."

 Plot

-Daniel Deronda contains two main strains of plot, united by the title character.
-The novel begins in late August 1865 with the meeting of Daniel and Gwendolen Harleth in the fictional town of Leubronn, Germany.
+Daniel Deronda contains two parallel narratives that are united by the title character.
+The novel begins in September 1865 with the meeting of Daniel and Gwendolen Harleth in the fictional town of Leubronn, Germany.
 Daniel finds himself attracted to, but wary of, the beautiful, stubborn, and selfish Gwendolen, whom he sees losing all her winnings in a game of roulette.
 The next day, Gwendolen receives a letter from her mother telling her that the family is financially ruined and asking her to come home.
 Gwendolen pawns a necklace and debates gambling again to make her fortune.
-However, her necklace is returned to her by a porter, and she realises that Daniel saw her pawn the necklace and redeemed it for her.
+However, her necklace is returned to her by a porter, and she realises that Daniel had seen her pawn the necklace and had redeemed it for her.
 From this point, the plot breaks off into two separate flashbacks; one gives us Gwendolen's history and the other Daniel's.

-In October 1864, soon after the death of Gwendolen's stepfather, Gwendolen and her family move to a new neighbourhood.
-It is here that she meets Henleigh Mallinger Grandcourt, a taciturn and calculating man who proposes marriage shortly after their first meeting.
+In October 1864, soon after the death of Gwendolen's stepfather, Gwendolen and her family move to a new neighborhood.
+There she meets Henleigh Mallinger Grandcourt, a taciturn and calculating man who proposes marriage shortly after their first meeting.
 At first she is open to his advances, but upon discovering that Grandcourt has several children with his mistress, Lydia Glasher, she eventually flees to the German town where she meets Daniel.
-This portion of the novel sets Gwendolen up as a haughty and selfish, yet affectionate daughter, admired for her beauty but suspected by many in society because of her satirical observations and somewhat manipulative behaviour.
+This portion of the novel sets Gwendolen up as a haughty and selfish, yet affectionate, daughter admired for her beauty but suspected by many in society because of her satirical observations and somewhat manipulative behaviour.
 She is also prone to fits of terror that shake her otherwise calm and controlling exterior.